 - 8. Teaching staff members, under the direction of the Principal, shall attempt to prevent social contagion by: - a.
 Preventing glorification or romanticization of the suicide, - b.
 Helping students recognize that suicide is irreversible and permanent and does not truly resolve problems, - c.
 Encouraging students to ask probing questions when a fellow student suggests suicide and to report such suggestions to a teaching staff member, and - d.
 Discussing ways of handling depression and anxiety without resort to self-destruction. - 9.
-Students who were close to the victim, and their parent, shall be offered special counseling services and notified of available community mental health services.
+Students who were close to the victim, and their parent(s) or legal guardian(s), shall be offered special counseling services and notified of available community mental health services.

-COMMUNITY 9541/page 1 of 1 Student Teachers/Interns
+COMMUNITY 9541/page 1 of 1 Student Teachers/Interns Jun 16